Candidate Selection Overview

 Provost Provides Final Approval and Employment Offer is Made

 The way an offer is negotiated can have lasting impacts not only on the candidate's decision but also on their career.
 Strive for a feeling of openness and fairness when negotiating contracts.
 This will help the candidate feel as if they're entering an environment where they can thrive.
-There is some evidence that suggests women are less inclined to negotiate than men.
+There is some evidence that suggests women are less inclined than men to negotiate.
 Seek to empower all candidates to advocate on their own behalf by providing a list of things they can discuss in negotiations.
 Examples are provided in the resources section below.

 Equity will continue to be a vital part of an efficient and productive workplace.
 Equitable negotiations, and follow-through on promises from these negotiations, are a great way to improve faculty satisfaction and ultimately retain world-class faculty.
 Another important factor for early career faculty is support for career development.
 The Early Career Management program at Michigan Tech provides new faculty with a mentoring committee and valuable guidance for their development.